filippo-moroni/Incompact3d/4-common/readme.txt.txt

-!
-This folder stores common source files that are used by both !
-Incompact3d 'modified' and by 'post_incompact3d':
+This folder stores common source files that are used by both Incompact3d 'modified' and 'post_incompact3d':
-! - source files .f90 original or modified coming from Incompact3d v4.0;
+ - source files .f90 original or modified coming from Incompact3d v4.0;
-! - decomp2d library files.
+ - decomp2d library files.